Robeline, Louisiana

 Robeline is a village in western Natchitoches Parish, Louisiana, United States.
-The population was 183 at the 2000 census.
+The population was 117 at the 2020 census.
 It is part of the Natchitoches Micropolitan Statistical Area.

 History

-Robeline was the capital of Texas for 50 years.
-Robeline was owned by the Spanish and a creek formed the border between Spanish Texas and French Louisiana.
+The first European settlement in the area became known as Los Adaes, which served as the capital of Spanish Texas for over 50 years, from 1721 to 1773.
+The Spanish settlement was established at a strategic location on the border with French Louisiana to counter the growing French settlement of Natchitoches.
+France ceded the area to Spain in 1763 after the French and Indian War, and ten years later, Spain abandoned the settlement.
+Spain ceded Spanish Louisiana to France by treaty in 1800, which sold it to the United States in 1803 through the Louisiana Purchase.

+The historic Keegan House, built in 1850 on the Elzey plantation, is located in Robeline.

 During 1870–1917, a railroad was built through Robeline and Marthaville, Louisiana.
-The town was rich with resources and money, but the railroad was abandoned in 1960, and Robeline declined.
+The town became rich with resources and money, but the railroad was abandoned in 1960, and Robeline declined.
 It now has a convenience store, dollar store, several churches, and considerable wilderness.